FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/31-questions.md

 **Question:** Why do we need membranes around cells?
 What are they made of?
 Why do proteins pass through membranes?

-> It physically separates the intracellular components from the extracellular environment and provides shape of the cell.
+> * It physically separates the intracellular components from the extracellular environment and provides shape of the cell.
 Also membrane is a dynamic structure \(cell can grow and shrink\).
 >
-> The cell membrane is a bilayer of phospholipids.The phospholipid bilayer is hydrophilic on the outside and hydrophobic on the inside.
+> * The cell membrane is a bilayer of phospholipids.The phospholipid bilayer is hydrophilic on the outside and hydrophobic on the inside.
 >
-> Transmembrane proteins are anchored into the bilayer by their nonpolar segments.TMP can move laterally \(sideways\) in the membrane.
+> * Transmembrane proteins are anchored into the bilayer by their nonpolar segments.
+TMP can move laterally \(sideways\) in the membrane.

 ### Questions \(Thursday, 6th July\)